 You can also catch the bus to get around the city.
 They are very reasonably priced and fun!
 You get on at the back, and depart from the front, paying when you leave.
 Within the main part of the city, all bus fares are ~$2 USD.
 You can also walk!
 But with such efficient, well-priced public transport, and limited time, you may choose not to.

-Our favorite option is cycling!
+However, our favorite option is cycling!
 Renting a bicycle for the day is a really great way to explore the city, and you’ll be able to see lots of lovely random things in-between stops.
 It’s also a common form of transportation in Kyoto, so you won’t be alone!

 The first day of our Kyoto Itinerary includes some of the most beautiful places in the country!
 Put on your walking shoes – you’ll be touring ancient temples and markets, among other things.
 If you’re only doing Kyoto in a day, this is also the best way to do it!